5 Outdoor play and learning

 The activities that can be provided depend on the type of setting, the resources available and the practitioner's views about the place of outdoor activities in the overall development of the child.

-1 Click on the "View document" link above and select the article on outdoor play that you feel is most appropriate for your setting.
+Select the article on outdoor play that you feel is most appropriate for your setting.

 Make a list of the ways in which outdoor play is of specific value when considering children's learning and the development of their brains.